 - Boycott Malaysia 2019 – Understanding the Jammu & Kashmir’s Bloody History First

 India consistently maintained a trade deficit with Malaysia since 2010.
-Deficit reached the highest in 2012 with a value of US$ 6.70 billion.
-Trade balance between India and Malaysia saw a decline in favour of India from 2014.
+The deficit reached the highest in 2012 with a value of US$ 6.70 billion.
+The trade balance between India and Malaysia saw a decline in favour of India from 2014.

 India’s total exports to Malaysia amounted to USD5.53 billion in 2017 – its top five exports at HS-6 digit level were medium oils and preparations, frozen, boneless bovine meat, unalloyed- unwrought aluminium, copper cathodes and light oils and preparations.

 India’s total import from Malaysia in 2017 was US $ 8.90 billion.
 India’s import was dominated by crude petroleum oils, crude palm oil, palm oil and its fractions, reception apparatus for television, radio, and wire of refined copper CSD <= 6 mm

 When it comes to the Indians and the Indian Government, Malaysia seems to be pissing them off on 2 main things – the first was of course, the refusal to send back the Indian fugitive, Zakir Naik.
 The Pakatan Government not only refused the deportation request but also implied that the Indians will not be able to provide fair protection & hearing to Zakir Naik.

 So we ended up keeping the fugitive in Malaysia causing further disharmony within the races in Malaysia but also causing strains to the good relationship between Indian and Government.

 Then we screwed by saying Jammu & Kashmir was occupied and this certainly did not go well with the Indians who already treated Jammu & Kashmir as part and parcel of the Union of India.

 And now we have this reported in India Today:-